![]() | > Other English exercises on the same topics: Imperative | Politeness | Question Tags [Change theme] |

 Twitter Share

-English exercise "Imperative mode and its tags." created by here4u with The test builder.
+English exercise "Imperative mood and its tags." created by here4u with The test builder.
 [More lessons & exercises from here4u]

 Click here to see the current stats of this English test